 Assistant Professor of Communication Sciences and Disorders

-Molloy College is currently seeking applications to fill three Full-Time Faculty Tenure Track positions in Communications Sciences and Disorders.
-The position start dates are expected for September 2019.
+Molloy College is currently seeking applications to fill two Full-Time Faculty Tenure Track positions in the Communications Sciences and Disorders Department.

 Duties and Responsibilities:

-- Applicant will be expected to teach at the undergraduate and graduate levels, and contribute to the development of a Ph.D. program.
-Involvement in clinical work at the Molloy College Speech, Language and Hearing Center either directly, or through clinical education is preferred.
-Successful candidates will be expected to mentor student research, and engage in experiential and service learning experiences.
+Successful candidates will demonstrate a commitment to educating students both inside and outside the classroom.
+The position incorporates teaching at both the undergraduate and graduate levels, while contributing to the development of a Ph.D program.
+The department is committed to integrating theory and practice and involvement in clinical work at the Molloy College Speech, Language and Hearing Center is preferred.
+Successful candidates will be expected to mentor student research, and engage in experiential and service learning.

-- A commitment to on-going scholarship through research, publications, and presentations at professional conferences is required.
-Successful candidates will have an earned Ph.D or Ed.D. and be actively engaged in ongoing research.
+A commitment to scholarship through research, publications, and presentations at professional conferences is required.
+Successful candidates will have an earned Ph.D or Ed.D, and be engaged in ongoing research and development of an active research program.
 Experience in obtaining extramural funding, or the potential for procuring such funding is preferred, as is experience mentoring student research.
-Preferred specialty areas include aural rehabilitation, communication modalities, motor speech disorders, fluency, speech science, acquired or developmental language.
+Preferred specialty areas include aural rehabilitation, motor speech disorders, fluency, speech science, and voice disorders.

-- Successful candidates will be expected to engage collaboratively in the Department's activities.
-Additional responsibilities include but are not limited to, maintaining academic integrity and engaging in regular weekly office hours as outlined in the most recent Molloy College Faculty Handbook
+The department takes pride in its holistic approach to educating future clinicians and lifelong learners,as well as the relationships we maintain with our current students and alumni.
+Successful candidates will be expected to engage collaboratively in the department's service and inter-professional learning activities.
+Additional responsibilities include, but are not limited to maintaining academic integrity and engaging in regular weekly office hours as outlined in the most recent Molloy College Faculty Handbook

 - Successful candidates must possess an earned Ph.D. or Ed.D in Speech-Language Pathology or a related discipline.